JacobRex/limitlessrpg/docs/rules/advancement.md

 Outside of Combat, spend 1 Valor to attempt to increase your Stats.
 Choose a Stat and roll d20.
 The Stat increases by 1 permanently if you roll higher than it.
 18 is the max value for any Stat.

 ### Reroll
-You may spend 1 Valor at any time to reroll a failed Check, reroll Damage, or reroll Defense.
-You must take the new result.
+You may spend 1 Valor at any time to reroll any portion of a Check, Damage, or Defense.
+You must take the new result, or spend another Valor to roll again.